Updated 31st July 2020

 Key Workers & Approved Volunteers

-The Council has created two types of parking permits to support our Key Workers and Approved Volunteers as they continue to support the community.
-Arrangements for these temporary permits will remain in effect until 30th June 2020.
+The Council created and implemented two types of parking permits to support our Key Workers and Approved Volunteers to support the community.
+Arrangements for these temporary permits will remain in place for those in Health & Social Care functions until at least 31st August 2020.
+All key worker and volunteer permits previously issued to other sectors not mentioned below have now expired.
+All permit holders have been contacted and notified

 Key Worker Permits allow parking in any of the following parking areas without a time limit: